BeTomorrow/micro-observables/README.md

 ## Introduction

 In micro-observables, observables are objects that store a single value.
-They are used to store **a piece of state** of your app.
-An observable notifies listeners each time its value changes, triggering a re-render of all components that are using the observable.
+They are used to store a **piece of state** of your app.
+An observable notifies listeners each time its value changes, triggering for example a re-render of all components that are using that observable.

 Observables can be derived into new observables by applying functions on them, such as `transform()`, `onlyIf()` or `default()`.